tabor-consulting/tabor-consulting.co.uk/site/content/_index.md

 draft: false
 ---

-I'm a dedicated tutor and educational consultant backed by over a decade of experience in some of the leading independent schools in the UK.
+I'm a dedicated tutor and educational consultant based in Thornbury (Bristol, UK).
+I'm backed by over a decade of experience in some of the leading independent schools in the UK.
 I strive to inspire students and to equip them with the tools that they need to achieve their potential academically.

-I am available for tutoring services, specialising in the following subjects:
+I am available for tutoring services online or in-person, specialising in the following subjects:

 - A-level Physics
 - GCSE Maths